 Wineleather- This is made from grape marc, which is the leftover bit from the winemaking process (Consisting of grape skins and seeds), processed in an environmentally friendly way to make a leather.
 This often has a rich red, burgundy look, which may be to your liking.

 This goes to show that there are a number of alternatives that could be used and adopted to stop the use of leather.
-I understand that some of these may be hard to find or get your hand on, as they are still in development and growing in the market.
+I understand that some of these may be hard to find or get your hands on, as they are still in development and growing in the market.
 However, with higher demand they will become more easily accessible and prominent in the industry.
-Additionally, there are 12 alternative on this list and I would be incredibly surprised if you could not get hold of the item you want with one of these.
-For this reason and the ethical reason you should really should consider them not only for the ethical reason but because they provide a great fashion alternative.
+There are 12 alternative on this list and I would be incredibly surprised if you could not get hold of the item you want with one of these.
+For this reason and the ethical reasons you should really consider them not only for the ethics but because they provide a great fashion alternative.
 When purchasing any items always look at the company, as they are often proud to proclaim they are animal/ cruelty free, vegan friendly and often demonstrate other incentives such as planting more than they take to better help in the world.
 If you are looking for alternatives to leather I applaud your dedication to begin to help the environment and animal welfare but do make sure to do some research first.
 Just because it uses a potentially sustainable product doesn’t mean It is sustainable and ethical.
 An example of this is many of these plants are sustainable unless they are over harvests depleting their number and their impact on their respective ecosystems.
 Finally, I hope there is at least one alternative on this list that you want to learn about and possibly even start using as an alternative to leather not only for ethical reasons but also the wider environmental reason.